tannyo/video.ga.js/README.md

 This code has been changed to allow you to call start and stop methods to track a video and does not require jQuery.
 If you happen to pass the start method a jQuery iframe element, the code will convert it to native javascript.

+This code will only track one video at a time.
+The stop method must be called for the "Closed video at %" action to be tracked.
+The way I use the code is that I have a click event on the Play Video button which creates a modal dialog with the iframe.
+When the iframe is created the start method is called.
+When the modal dialog is closed, destroying the iframe, the stop method is called.

 The code has been run through [JSLint](http://jslint.com/) and [JSHint](http://www.jshint.com/).
 All global variables have been defined and the code follows Douglas Crockford's [code convensions](http://javascript.crockford.com/code.html).

 ## Usage